Bharati Harish Dangre

-Bharati Harish Dangre (born 10 May 1968) is a sitting judge of the Bombay High Court in Maharashtra, India.
-Dangre has adjudicated in several significant cases concerning constitutional law, including the validity of affirmative action in the form of reservations for the Maratha caste in Maharashtra, the interpretation of child sexual abuse laws in India, and the implementation of the Goods and Services Tax in India.
+Bharati Harish Dangre (born 10 May 1968) is a judge of the Bombay High Court in Maharashtra, India.
+Dangre has adjudicated on several significant cases concerning constitutional law, including the validity of affirmative action in the form of reservations for the Maratha caste in Maharashtra, the interpretation of child sexual abuse laws in India, and the implementation of the Goods and Services Tax in India.

 Life

 Dangre was educated and trained in the law in Nagpur, Maharashtra.
 She initially practiced law in Nagpur, and later in the Bombay High Court.
 She was appointed a government counsel in Nagpur, and represented the Maharashtra State Road Development Corporation and the Nagpur Improvement Trust.